 He took off down the alley and disappeared.
 Breathing hard, Jason glanced around the alley, but no one was coming.
 No police.
 No curious bystanders.
 He edged towards the two unconscious men, then kicked one of the legs.
 Nothing.
 They didn’t move.

 Jason tossed aside the pipe and lid, then searched them.
 He took the three hundred dollars he found in one of the wallets and the fifty from the other.
-He found a gun tucked into a holster on one of them, likely unused to avoid the sound of bullets echoing and drawing attention.
+He found a gun tucked into a holster on one of them.
+Jason was grateful they hadn’t used it— the sound of bullets echoing in the concrete alley would draw attention.

 Jason straightened, checked the safety, then tucked the gun into the waistband of his jeans.

 And for the first time since he’d woken up in St. Petersburg all those months ago—he almost felt like himself again.

 He was going home.
 And no one was going to stop him.